eparedes90/Blog_NonTraditionalPeruvianExports/README.md

 4. plots : carpet with all the images used in the blog in medium
 5. chromedriver.exe : application for webscraping with Selenium library
 6. clean01.ipynb : Jupyer notebook file with each of the steps for data wrangling, data visualization anda data analysis.
-7. extract01.py : Pyhton file with web scraping procedure.
+7. extract01.py : Python file with web scraping procedure.